brunoflores/www-compiler-team/site/blog/a-small-language.md

 \\texttt{ctx}</imath>).
 That allows us to parse a
 <imath>\\lambda\\text{-abstraction}</imath> as a *function* that, when
-applied to a binding context, will add the binder to that context and then apply the (parsed) abstraction body to this extended context (recursively):
+applied to a binding context, will add the binder to that context and then apply the (parsed) abstraction body to this extended context.
+The resulting expression and context are returned:

 <pre class="language ocaml">
 expr: